 Thriving Through Adversity: Part 3

 Adversity is a healthy part of life and business, and something that should be welcomed with a warm embrace.
 To truly thrive through your adversities, it is important to start by assessing yourself and your business environment.
-When done with brutal honesty, this assessment will show what is and isn’t working, where you should apply your focus, and the areas where the company is overwhelmed.
+When done with brutal honesty, this assessment will uncover what is and isn’t working, where you should apply your focus, and the areas where the company is overwhelmed.

 Your honest assessment will be critical for improvement, for only what is measured can be changed.
 As you put a truthful, unforgiving mirror up to yourself and your company, you should begin to see embellishments — pockets of potential.
 This isn’t the time for “business-body” image issues.